strangergwenn/GridMap/README.md

 Usage
 --------

-You can call the script this way : gridmap.py <event> <resolution>
+You can call the script this way : gridmap.py event resolution
-<event> will specify the event name to be searched in log.
+"event" will specify the event name to be searched in log.
 Events have a specific format.
-<resolution> will specify the size of the computing unit, defined in real-world units (those used in the log file).
+"resolution" will specify the size of the computing unit, defined in real-world units (those used in the log file).

 The format used in log is the following : "DVL/SHOOT/X/-305.2567/Y/-1557.8965/Z/46.5563/EDL"
 It starts and ends by specific markers DVL and EDL, starts with the event name ("SHOOT" here) then stores the X, Y, Z coordinates.